-My friend, Tracy, and I sat in the bleachers and watched my brand-spankin’-new husband play intramural basketball.
+My friend, Tracy, and I sat in the bleachers and watched my husband play intramural basketball.
 He was in his last year of school.
-I had just started teaching sixth-grade.
+I had just started teaching sixth grade.
 Tracy had transferred into our college just months before, but we had struck up a quick friendship because of mutual friends.

 How he’d been raised by precious, Christian parents and had swept her off her feet with his charm and devotion to her.
-She talked about how she never saw it coming, how he was Prince Charming.
+She talked about how she never saw it coming, how he was Prince Charming, set up to be the perfect husband.
 Until he wasn’t.

 I asked her if there were any red flags.
 She said no. But I didn’t believe her.